Hindu Minority and Guardianship Act, 1956

-The Hindu Minority and Guardianship Act was established in 1956 as part of the Hindu Code Bills.
-Three other important acts were also created during this time and they include the Hindu Marriage Act (1955), the Hindu Succession Act (1956), and the Hindu Adoptions and Maintenance Act (1956).
-All of these acts were put forth under the leadership of Jawaharlal Nehru, and were meant to modernize the then current Hindu legal tradition.
-The Hindu Minority and Guardianship Act of 1956 was meant to enhance the Guardians and Wards Act of 1890, not serve as its replacement.
-This act specifically serves to define guardianship relationships between adults and minors, as well as between people of all ages and their respective property.
+The Hindu Minority and Guardianship Act was enacted in 1956 as part of the Hindu Code Bills.
+Three other important acts were also passed during this time: the Hindu Marriage Act (1955), the Hindu Succession Act (1956), and the Hindu Adoptions and Maintenance Act (1956).
+All of these acts were introduced under the leadership of Jawaharlal Nehru, and were intended to modernize the prevailing Hindu legal tradition.
+The Hindu Minority and Guardianship Act of 1956 was intended to supplement, rather than replace the Guardians and Wards Act of 1890.
+This act specifically defines guardianship relationships between adults and minors, as well as between individuals of all ages and their respective property.

 Introduction

-This act is one of four Hindu Code Bills that were codified by the Nehru Administration in 1956.
-The other three Acts include the Hindu Succession Act, Hindu Adoptions and Maintenance Act, and Hindu Marriage Act.
+This act is one of the four Hindu Code Bills codified by the Nehru Administration in 1956.
+The other three Acts include the Hindu Succession Act, Hindu Adoptions and Maintenance Act, and the Hindu Marriage Act.
 The Hindu Minority and Guardianship Act delineates the policies regarding minors according to Indian Hindu personal law.